Onbashi Bridge 雄橋

-While the Taishakukyo Valley has many natural wonders, the Onbashi Bridge is by far its most impressive and popular.
+While the Taishaku Gorge has many natural wonders, the Onbashi Bridge is by far its most impressive and popular.
 Formed over millennia, Japan's largest natural bridge is a 40-meter-high limestone span above the Taishaku River.

 Before the process of erosion, the rock formation was a dam for the Taishaku River